-- a.
-Legislation details implementation schedules and is fully implemented. - b.
+b.
 RA 10121 mandated a 90-day implementation of the NDRRMP and ongoing yearly reports to be prepared by the NDRRMC and the OCD in order to audit the progress of the implementation of the dictates of the Act.
 The Chairperson of the NDRRMC was given 90 days to issue "rules and regulations for the effective implementation" of the Act.
 The Act also designated a Congressional Oversight Committee for the purpose of supervision of the implementation of the mandates of the Act.
 The Oversight Committee was given 5 years from the activation of the Act to conduct a sunset review of the accomplishments and impacts, performance, and structure of the implementing agencies.4

-The NDRRMP 2011-2028 divides outcomes, objectives, and activities into three timelines: short-term, medium-term, and long-term.
+The NDRRMP 2011-2028 divides outcomes, objectives, and activities into three timelines: shortterm, medium-term, and long-term.
 All efforts are coordinated to align with commitments to Millennium Development Goals, the Philippine Development Plan 2011-2016, and the National Climate Change Action Plan.
-For the response, rehabilitation, and recovery phases operational timelines are attached as well.3
+For the response, rehabilitation, and recovery phases operational timelines are attached as well.3 a.
+Detailed provisions for the establishment of DM institutions are articulated in RA 10121.

-Some local government units (LGU) have faced difficulties in timely implementation of their local DRRMPs because of manpower shortages in some regions.^{40(p73)}
+Some local government units (LGU) have faced difficulties in timely implementation of their local DRRMPs because of manpower shortages in some regions.^{40(p73)} b.
+The NDRRMC was conceived as an assemblage of existing government entities.
+The National Council draws from twenty-five federal executive departments and fifteen stakeholder entities including LGU and CSOs.4 See below under heading DM Structures and Arrangements of Subjurisdictions in this section for details on DM institutions at lower levels.